 - Payment via PayPal, credit card, debit card or Tutorful.
 See the lesson fees.

 - The studio teaches 25 students from ages 6 - 60 both online and in-person.
 The studio specialises in teaching Piano to both child and adults, from complete beginner to late intermediate.
 Read more about the studio wide activities here.

 What is the policy for cancellations, late attendance, rescheduling, make-up lessons, payment, refunds, safeguarding?

-What is expected from parents?
+What is expected from students and parents?

 Is a piano at home required?